-Serpent Seed: Did Eve Have Sexual Relations With Satan?
+Serpent Seed: Did Eve Have Sexual Relations with Satan?

-Genesis 3:6 – “And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.”
+Genesis 3:6 – “And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her, and he did eat.”

-Revelation 22:18, “If anyone adds to these things, God will add to him the plagues that are written in this book.”
+Revelation 22:18 – “If anyone adds to these things, God will add to him the plagues that are written in this book.”